Dangaria Kandha: Beliefs

 The Dangaria Kandha worship Niyam Raja (Niyamraja), the supreme god of the Niyamgiri jungle, believing that Niyam Raja is the source of their essential resources.
-The deep reverence and respect that the Dongria have for their gods, hills and streams pervade every aspect of their lives.
+The deep reverence and respect that the Dongria have for their gods, hills, and streams pervades every aspect of their lives.
 Even their art reflects the mountains, in the triangular designs found on village shrines to the many gods of the village, farm and forests and their leader, Niyam Raja.

 Division of clan

 The traditional Dongria Kondh society has always been based on a tightened family structure involving people from different generations and these were marked by geographically demarcated clans where each clan was identified by a male animal name.
 The identification of clan is further classified by surname basis where the surname of the eldest male member of the most powerful family of the clan is generally used to denote that particular clan.
 This system of classification of clans within the Dongria Kondh community is a process of clan division which is also similar to Native American society where there was a presence of dispersed clan distribution throughout the land.

-According to anthropologist Robert H. Winthrop, these type of clan is formed without any kind of hierarchy where a complete egalitarian system is created by crosscutting any kind of social affiliation.
+According to anthropologist Robert H. Winthrop, these types of clans are formed without any kind of hierarchy where a complete egalitarian system is created by crosscutting any kind of social affiliation.
 This culture of clan division is undoubtedly an integrated system and primarily has its allegiance with the “Kondh Pradhan".
 The Kondh community in the Niyamgiri hills is organized into many clans from which thirty-six clans are clearly identifiable where each clan possess their own customary territories which is locally also known as padars (consisting several hills).
 The Dongria Kondh people have more than 300 settlements or hamlets within their clan territory which is also not a permanent establishment rather these communities abandon the other communities in search of new ones within their own habitat region.
 The reason behind abandoning their houses can be because of practising of slash and burn agriculture also locally known as podu in which they leave one piece of land and move to another for further agricultural purposes.